Key Takeaways

 Maximizing Your Sale Price Despite Violations

 Different investors have different risk tolerances and repair capabilities.
 What one buyer won't touch, another may specialize in.
-Getting 3-5 offers ensures you find the right buyer.
+Contacting several investors, rather than accepting the first offer from a single "we buy houses" company, can help drive competition for your property.

 2. Organize Your Documentation